wp-plugins/participants-database/readme.txt

 I do monitor the WP forums and comments page on my own website for support requests.
 I very much appreciate bugs being brought to my attention, so please let me know if things are broken or not working as expected.

 I only ask that you read the documentation before posting with support requests because it will save us both valuable time.
-Many of the issues people have are due to imporoper setup or use of the plugin...this is partly due, I know, to shortcomings in the documentation.
+Many of the issues people have are due to improper setup or use of the plugin...this is partly due, I know, to shortcomings in the documentation.
 It is a complex plugin with lots of options, so it can be difficult to explain how it works in a way that everybody will understand.